IT support and services, including equipment loan, is available to help you get set up for online learning.

 Real-time activities, such as live tutorial discussions, will often be scheduled in a range of different time slots; so you can select a tutorial groups at a time that is best suited to your own schedule.
 These tutorials are intended to run in real time for participants, and while arrangements could be made for review at a later time, they may not be recorded by default.

-UOW students who are currently in China and who need assistance with accessing UOW remote learning should contact their Faculty Subject Coordinator.
+UOW students who are currently in China and who need assistance with accessing UOW online learning should contact their Subject Coordinator.

 The Subject Coordinator will organise access to a virtual private network (VPN) connection through IT support.
 This will also speed up your access to learning resources over the internet.